andrii-alex/andrii-alex/README.md

 Here are some of the technologies and tools I'm familiar with:

-- Front-end: HTML, CSS, JavaScript, ReactJS, Vue.js
+- Front-end: HTML, CSS, JavaScript, Vue.js
-- Back-end: Express Node.js, CodeIgniter PHP
+- Back-end: CodeIgniter PHP,Express Node.js,
 - Mobile: Flutter
-- Databases: MySQL, MongoDB, PostgreSQL
+- Databases: MySQL
-- Version Control: Git, GitHub
-- Other: REST APIs

 ## Contact